Freephone: 0508 650 200

 You can view videos of previous graduation ceremonies via our Graduation Live Stream page

-Before the start of the ceremony all graduands will be lined up in alphabetical order by surname, within each qualification.
+You need to be at the venue from 2.00pm and be dressed in your graduation regalia no later than 3.00pm (see regalia information below).
+Before the start of the ceremony all graduands will be lined up in alphabetical order by surname within each qualification.
 A check of names will be carried out before you are led into the venue to your allocated seat.

-As a sign of respect for all students who are graduating, please make sure that you and your guests remain seated until the end of the ceremony.
+All graduands must remain seated with their qualification group until the conclusion of the ceremony.
+As a sign of respect for all students who are graduating all guests remain seated until the end of the ceremony.

 At the conclusion of the ceremony, graduates will be lead out of the venue, while guests remain seated.